MSIA/AVC_BinqiShen_project/README.md

 │   ├── flaskconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
+│   ├── artifacts/                    <- Intermediate artifacts from model pipeline
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- raw data used for code development and testing, will be synced with git │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │